freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-data-analysis-with-python/data-analysis-with-python-projects/medical-data-visualizer.md

   - height is more than the 97.5th percentile
   - weight is less than the 2.5th percentile
   - weight is more than the 97.5th percentile
 - Create a correlation matrix using the dataset.
-Plot the correlation matrix using `seaborn's` `heatmap()`.
+Plot the correlation matrix using `seaborn`'s `heatmap()`.
 Mask the upper triangle.
 The chart should look like `examples/Figure_2.png`.

 Any time a variable is set to `None`, make sure to set it to the correct code.